-10.9.
-The Secretary of State will need to make an establishment Order in the case of a new National Park to create the National Park Authority and in the case of an AONB if a new Conservation Board is to be created.
-It may also be necessary to vary establishment Orders in the case of National Park or Conservation Board boundary variations if a new local authority is added to the existing area.
-Detailed provisions are contained in section 63 and Schedule 7 Environment Act 1995 and section 86(7) CROW.
+AONB Conservation Board boundary variations if land in a new local authority is added to the existing area.
+Detailed provisions are contained in section 63 and Schedule 7, Environment Act 1995 and in section 86(7) CRoW See Appendix 5).